PoolinGH/poolingh/README.md

 - [winston](https://www.npmjs.com/package/winston) is the package for logging.
 - [axios](https://www.npmjs.com/package/axios) is the package for HTTP calls.
 - [vitest](https://www.npmjs.com/package/vitest) is the package for unit tests.
+- [chalk](https://www.npmjs.com/package/chalk) is the package for log coloring.

+# 🤝 Contributing

+If you want to contribute to the project, please consider the following instructions:

+- Any method or class must be named clearly (no abbreviations).
+- More generally, any contribution must follow the conventions and keep the shape of previous contributions.
+- Any contribution must be tested (unit tests).
+See `/test` directory.
+- All the tests and the CI/CD pipeline must pass before definitively integrating the contribution.
+- Any contribution must be documented, especially through comments in the source code and by updating the README.md file.
+- Any contribution must be developed on a separate branch.
+- Any contribution must be approved via the pull request mechanism.

 # Further reading